PHHargrove/gasnet/docs/memory_kinds.md

 are defined and will link in any conduit.
 However, it is useful only when multi-EP support exists, as described in the following paragraphs.

-Any build of GASNet-EX from this branch will define a preprocessor macro `GASNET_MAXEPS` which advertises the optimistic maximum number of endpoints per process, inclusive of the primordial endpoint created by `gex_Client_Init()`.
+Current builds of GASNet-EX will define a preprocessor macro `GASNET_MAXEPS` which advertises the optimistic maximum number of endpoints per process, inclusive of the primordial endpoint created by `gex_Client_Init()`.
-Any call to `gex_EP_Create()` which would exceed this limit results in a fatal error.
+Any call to `gex_EP_Create()` which would exceed this limit will fail with a return of GASNET_ERR_RESOURCE.

 Currently, only ibv-conduit in FAST segment mode has a value of `GASNET_MAXEPS` larger than 1 (it is currently 33).
 Additionally, ibv-conduit only supports the